Ruslan-dev-Free-Fire/Unicode-and-ANSI-encoding-sorter/README.md

    ```

    The application will scan the specified folder for `.txt` files, detect their encodings, and sort them into the corresponding folders based on your configuration.

+## Possible Issues

+Please note that the accuracy of encoding detection may not always be perfect, especially for certain ANSI and UTF8 `.txt` files.
+Apache Tika's detection algorithms may incorrectly label some files as `ISO-8859-1` or `Windows-1252` when they are actually in `ANSI` or `UTF-8` encoding.

+If you encounter files that are incorrectly labeled, you can manually move them to the correct folders after running the application.

 ## Contributing